 We also assist learners who need to upgrade their skills to enter employment training or want help with high school completion.

 This free program typically runs from September to June, but intake is continuous, so interested learners can complete an application and book an appointment time.

 Learners include adults (18+) whose native language is English as well as immigrants and newcomers for whom English is an additional language.
 People temporarily visiting Canada are not eligible to access our services.

-Volunteers and learners arrange to get together at convenient locations in the community for up to four hours every week to work on meeting literacy goals set by the learner for improved quality of life, employment, or self-sufficiency.
+Volunteers and learners arrange to get together at convenient locations in the community or online for up to four hours every week to work on meeting literacy goals set by the learner for improved quality of life, employment, or self-sufficiency.
 Small group learning situations are also possible if learners in the group have similar skill sets.

 Who We Help

 - Any immigration status eligible, except visitors, including Canadian-born